abs13/Image-Compare/README.md

 #### output file sample
 ![Sample_output](./resources/Sample_output.PNG)
 ## Platform Support
 The utility can run on both Windows 10 and linux.
-For linux the utility has been tested on Centos 7, Centos 8 ,Ubuntu 20.04.1 LTS and Vagrant.
-## Installation
-The utility can be used as a pre-built executable or as a python script.
 ### Use pre-build exe files
-Pre-built executable are available for Windows 10 and linux These can be found under individual directories under dist folder.
+Pre-built executable are available for Windows 10, linux and MacOS Mojave.
+These can be found under individual directories under dist folder.
     ![distribution_dir_tree](resources/dist_dir_tree.PNG)

+##### Linux support:
+The utility has been tested on Centos 7, Centos 8 ,Ubuntu 20.04.1 LTS and Vagrant.
+##### Windows Support:
+The utility has been tested on windows 10.
+##### MacOS:
+Mac OS support has been tested on Mojave but code signing issues can break it on other versions.
+## Installation
+To use the utility as a python script, follow the instructions below.

 ### Using image_compare.py script